HITECHCRIME/HC_SG267_Skrim/README.md

-this game's - truly never really counts to self when the bodies fall fewer doubts're playin off get it now, please-fame for people way too dull so do it for yourself not other people's rules
+this game's - truly never really counts to self when the bodies fall fewer doubts're playin off get it now, please-fame for people way too dull so do it for yourself not other people's shady rules

-truce for the single-minded brother hauls don't you know i open doors for the blinded ones careless till you see the what is what and yet the secrets can make you rush
+truce for the single-minded brother hauls don't you know i open doors for the blinded ones careless till you see the what is what and yet the secrets can make you rush like a fool

 too fast too fast makes you trip slow down slow down your only drip